CraicOverflow89/JSAM/readme.md

 ### Tasks

- - add greater support of the general markdown language
-    - blockquotes
-    - nested lists
+ - add support for nested lists
  - expand the `convert` method to accept _varagrs_ and maybe parse document for elements to process

+### Issues

- - test that multiple instances of ordered and unordered lists are treated correctly
+ - second ordered and unordered lists don't work correctly

 ### See Also